Our editorial guidelines.

 - Send us a short bio and a picture of yourself.

-- We respectfully decline anonymous submissions.
+- We respectfully decline anonymous submissions (and that includes pieces written with a pseudonym).

 How to submit.